 This is how it works; we form the connection with the company and we give them reusable containers they can fill with their product.
 When we’ve used all the products, we clean the containers and return it to the company.

-For example, we get zero-waste tortilla chips, tofu, pasta, chocolate desserts, keto donuts, bread, olives, veggie broth, granola, soap, lotion, potato chips, bagels, crackers, popcorn, micro greens and so many more.
+For example, we get fully zero-waste local tortilla chips, pasta, chocolate desserts, keto donuts, bread, olives, veggie and bone broth, granola, soap, lotion, potato chips, crackers, popcorn, micro greens and so many more!

-When we started out we delivered everything by bike which was AWESOME!
+When first launched Nude Foods we delivered everything by bike which was AWESOME!
 As we grew, this became untenable because we had too many orders to efficiently do via bike and were delivering much longer distances.